DanielBGomez/cbh-take-home-project/Ticket_Breakdown.md

 ## Your Breakdown Here

-# Spike: Custom IDs for each Agent.

-**Context:** Currently, the id of each Agent on the reports we generate is their internal database id.
-We'd like to add the ability for Facilities to save their own custom ids for each Agent they work with and use that id when generating reports for them.

-**Timebox:** 1-2 days.

-**To do:**
-- Create a field in the Facilities collection to store a collection of custom IDs for their Agents.
-- Update the

-Currently, the id of each Agent on the reports we generate is their internal database id.
-We'd like to add the ability for Facilities to save their own custom ids for each Agent they work with and use that id when generating reports for them.

----

 # Create Agents' custom ID field in the Facilities collection
 In order to allow each Facility to have a custom ID for each Agent assigned to it, we need to add a collection of aliases/custom IDs into the Facilities model.